dominiksalvet/asus-fan-control/contributing.md

 > Keep in mind that until the support for your device is added, you have to use the `FALLBACK` environment variables for any asus-fan-control invocation with root permissions.
 Then, you will be able to use asus-fan-control normally.

-Once it works, try to find suitable temperatures and continue as stated in the [Suggestions and questions](#suggestions-and-questions) section.
+Once it works, try to find suitable temperatures and continue as stated in the [Suggestions](#suggestions) section.

-## Suggestions and questions
+## Suggestions

-If you have any suggestions or questions about asus-fan-control, follow these steps:
+If you have any suggestions or bug reports for asus-fan-control, follow these steps:

 1. Make sure the same is not already reported in [issues](https://github.com/dominiksalvet/asus-fan-control/issues).
 2. Open a [new issue](https://github.com/dominiksalvet/asus-fan-control/issues/new/choose).